Parry-Zhuo/BreathingCube/README.md

 ![IMG_2317](https://github.com/user-attachments/assets/3612826b-7e8f-4b12-94fe-f2078112d438)
 # Breathing cube

-This project is a custom-designed **Meditation Timer**, combining hardware and software to create a device meant to help users build and maintain the habit of meditation.
+The breathing cube is a BLE controlled STM32 device that controls LED's for users to provide breathing patterns for users to follow for meditation while creating ambient lighting effects.

 ## Hardware Highlights
-- Designed and manufactured a **4-layer PCB** with a stack-up of Signal-GND-PWR-Signal with an **STM32 microcontroller**.
+- Designed and manufactured a **4-layer PCB** with a stack-up of Signal-GND-PWR-Signal with an **STM32** with **50 Ohm impedance matching** for the Antenna
-- Collaborated with a PCB manufacturer to ensure production quality and specifications.
-- Designed and implemented a power management system with a **BMS** for USB and **battery power switching**, ensuring efficient charging and reliable 3.3V regulation via a **buck converter**.
 - Designed a layout to support **I²C communication**, interfacing with peripherals such as gyroscopes, and led drivers.
-- The LP5812 LED drivers enable smooth, energy-efficient animations by offloading the sequence execution, allowing the MCU to remain in low-power mode while the LED animation continues

-## Firmware Highlights
- - I²C Communication → Interfaced with gyroscopes and LED drivers to support motion-based mode selection.
- - Button Inputs → Capacitive touch buttons detect user interaction for starting, stopping, or adjusting meditation sessions.
- - Real-Time Clock (RTC) for Timing: Used RTC to track session duration and manage accurate timing without keeping the MCU fully active.
- - State Management & Interrupt Handling: Efficient use of interrupts and timers to manage user inputs, LED animations, and BLE interactions without unnecessary CPU usage.
- - Bluetooth Low Energy (BLE) Communication: Enabled wireless configuration and control via BLE, allowing users to customize meditation settings.
- - Used DMA and Interrupts to control WS2812B led's in previous prototypes of product

-## Design Aesthetics
-- Enclosed the electronics in a **6 cm³ polycarbonate box**, offering a sleek design with beautifully diffused lighting effects.
+- Designed and implemented a basic BMS for USB and battery power switching, ensuring efficient charging and reliable 3.3V regulation via a **buck converter**.

 ## Power Supply Circuitry
 The power supply begins with a **USB-C connector**, which delivers **5V, max(3A)**.
 This connects to a **Battery Management System (BMS)** that operates as follows:

 1. **USB Plugged In**: